Mesothelioma Night Sweats and Fever

 How Does Cancer Cause Fever or Night Sweats?

-Fever is not common in the early stages of mesothelioma, but most types of cancer in late stages can cause this symptom.[2]
+Fever is not common in the early stages of mesothelioma, but most types of cancer in the late stages can cause this symptom.[2]

 A fever is especially likely if the cancer has impacted the immune system because it is a common sign of an infection.
 Studies show that fever is a less common but possible symptom for peritoneal mesothelioma patients.[3]